Powers in orbits of rational functions: cases of an arithmetic dynamical Mordell-Lang conjecture: Introduction

-of $a \in \mathbb{P}^1(K)$ under the map $\phi$.
-In particular, a primary goal is to classify the orbits of a given map $\phi$ in terms of salient features of $K$, such as a metric or arithmetic structure.
+of $a \in \mathbb{P}^1(K)$ under the map $\phi$; note that $\phi^0(x) = x$ by convention, and so $a \in O_\phi^+(a)$.
+An overarching goal is to classify the orbits of a given map $\phi$ in terms of salient features of $K$, such as a metric or arithmetic structure.
 A related goal, which has attracted a large body of work, is to understand the collection of maps that can possess an orbit with certain very special properties.
-For example, when $K = \C$, Ghioca, Tucker, and Zieve \cite{gtz1, gtz2} show that if $f, g \in \C[x]$ with $\deg f, \deg g \geq 2$, and $f$ has an orbit whose intersection with an orbit of $g$ is infinite, then $f$ and $g$ must share a common iterate.
+For example, when $K = \C$, Ghioca, Tucker, and Zieve \cite{gtz1, gtz2} show that if $f \in \C[x]$ has degree at least two, then for each $g \in \C[x]$ with degree at least two and such that an orbit of $g$ has infinite intersection with an orbit of $f$, it follows that $f$ has a common iterate with $g$.
 Thus the existence of a special orbit of $f$ has global implications for $f$; in particular, it implies functional properties of the map $f$.
-Another example of such a result is due to Silverman \cite[Theorem A]{jhsintegers}, who shows that if $\phi \in \Q(z)$ and there is an orbit of $\phi$ containing infinitely many integers, then $\phi^2(z)$ is a polynomial (a more general result is given in \cite[Theorem B]{jhsintegers}).

-This theme is taken much farther in the dynamical Mordell-Lang conjecture \cite{gt}, \cite[Section 1.5]{dmlbook}, which posits that if $\Phi$ is an endomorphism of a quasiprojective variety $X$ defined over $\C$, $a$ is any point in $X(\C)$, and $V \subset X$ is any subvariety, then $\{n \geq 0: \Phi^n(a) \in V(\C)\}$ is a union of finitely many arithmetic progressions (note that singletons are considered arithmetic progressions, and thus any finite set is a union of arithmetic progressions).
-In particular, if $O_\Phi(a) \cap V(\C)$ is infinite, then $V$ contains a positive-dimensional subvariety that is periodic under the action of $f$.
+Another example of such a result is due to Silverman \cite[Theorem A]{jhsintegers}.
+Recall that the degree of $\phi$ may be defined by writing $\phi(x) = A_1(x)/A_2(x)$ with $A_1, A_2 \in K[x]$ relatively prime polynomials, and taking the maximum of the degrees of $A_1$ and $A_2$.
+Silverman shows that if $\phi(x) \in \Q(x)$ has degree at least two, and there is an orbit of $\phi(x)$ containing infinitely many integers, then $\phi^2(x)$ is a polynomial (a more general result is given in \cite[Theorem B]{jhsintegers}).
+This theme is taken much further in the dynamical Mordell-Lang conjecture \cite[Conjecture 1.5.0.1]{dmlbook}, which posits that if $\Phi$ is an endomorphism of a quasiprojective variety $X$ defined over $\C$, $a$ is any point in $X(\C)$, and $V \subset X$ is any subvariety, then $\{n \geq 0: \Phi^n(a) \in V(\C)\}$ is a union of finitely many arithmetic progressions (note that singletons are considered arithmetic progressions, and thus any finite set is a union of arithmetic progressions).
+In particular, if $O_\phi^+(a) \cap V(\C)$ is infinite, then $V$ contains a positive-dimensional subvariety that is periodic under the action of $f$.
 Indeed, let $M > 0$ and $\ell \geq 0$ be such that $\Phi^{kM + \ell}(a) \in V(\C)$ for all $k \geq 0$; then the Zariski closure of $\{\Phi^{kM + \ell}(a) : k \geq 0\}$ is positive-dimensional and invariant under $\Phi^M$.

-In this article we consider a problem similar in flavor to that of the dynamical Mordell-Lang conjecture, only we require $X, \Phi,$ and $a$ to be defined over a number field $K$, and we allow $V$ to be the value set of a $K$-morphism, and thus much larger than a subvariety.
-One of our principal results is the following:
+For a summary of the extensive recent work surrounding this conjecture, see \cite{dmlbook}.